 Through our programme of events, AMs meet with and hear the views of cancer patients, volunteers, fundraisers, doctors and scientists.

-They do this by attending being active in the community at a fundraising event such as Race for Life, or attending one of our regular AM briefing meetings or events.
+They do this by attending a fundraising event in their community, such as Race for Life, or attending one of our regular AM briefing meetings or events.

-We regularly brief AMs ahead of debates in the Senned, and respond to relevant parliamentary consultations and inquiries.
-We also attend the four main political party conferences where we give our views on cancer prevention and research issues to AMs, MPs, local councillors and other political influencers.
+We regularly brief AMs ahead of debates in the Senedd, and respond to relevant parliamentary consultations and inquiries.
+We also attend the main political party conferences, giving our views on cancer prevention and research issues to AMs, MPs, local councillors and other political influencers.